 There are many people who would like to buy real estate but cannot qualify for a loan.
 Maybe they have gone through bankruptcy or a foreclosure has damaged their credit, but they have a steady income source and can afford to make the payments.
 Sellers are becoming more flexible with how they sell their properties in order to find buyers.
 If the property is paid off in full, a seller may wish to deed the property to the buyer and then carry the loan, often called a “seller carry-back.”
 However, that is not the most popular way to sell the property since most sellers still have a loan on their property.
 It also requires the need for the seller to foreclose the loan if the buyer defaults on the payments.
 Some sellers still prefer this method of purchase because they no longer own the property and have no liability for anything occurring on the property.

 The two most popular unconventional ways to sell property are by “Contract for Deed” or by a “Lease-Purchase.”
 A Contract For Deed is generally equivalent to an installment contract to purchase the property.
 Traditionally, a General Warranty Deed from the seller to the buyer is held in escrow at a title company to be released once the buyer has paid in full.
 Similarly, a Quit Claim Deed from the buyer which fully releases any interest in the property is held in escrow to be released if the buyer fails to make timely payments.
 The Contract For Deed was very popular for many years, but it was riddled with contract disputes and began to fall out of favor.
 In recent years, lease-purchase agreements have become a more popular option.
 They consist of a standard Lease Agreement with some portion or all of the monthly lease payment being applied to the purchase price if the buyer ultimately follows through with purchasing the property.
 An Option to Purchase Agreement accompanies the transaction setting forth the terms for the buyer to purchase if they timely exercise their rights under the option.
-A lease-purchase is usually the best for sellers since it is the easiest way to evict the buyer if they fall behind on payments.
+A lease purchase is usually the best for sellers since it is the easiest way to evict the buyer if they fall behind on payments.
 It can also be good for buyers when there is not a large down payment and the buyer expects to have better credit in the future to obtain a traditional loan.
 Contact a real estate and estate planning lawyer in Springfield, MO for any additional questions.

 Can I keep the security deposit?